 **World language courses that require conversation coaches have an additional fee for the coach’s pay

-Registration is now open for the Fall 2014 semesters.
+Registration is now open for the Summer and Fall 2014 semesters.

 How Do I Register My Home School or Private School Student?